Registered Midwife, experienced Breastfeeding Counsellor, Hypnobirthing Instructor, and founder of The Nest®.

 Having completed a Doula preparation course in 2016, I have also worked as a birth Doula and have had the privilege of supporting over 30 families in the past few years.
-I no longer provide Doula support at The Nest, this care is provided by my colleague Chantal.
+We do provide Doula support at The Nest, this care is provided by my colleague Chantal.

 I believe passionately in providing care and support with empathy and kindness; care that holds the family I am supporting at the heart of it.
 I am committed to my own continued professional development and strive to inform my practice constantly by attending updates and training as well as keeping up to date with current research relating to pregnancy, childbirth and lactation.

 I have an enhanced DBS check and I am fully insured with Towergate Insurance.